alvin-the-programmer/code-fight-club-sunday-ny/sep/09-07-2019/README.md

 a is b # true
 ```

-## Back to the problem, we should start accounting for some edge cases
+## Edge cases

-The edge cases we should account for is
-+ linked lists of different lengths
+Focusing back to the leetcode problem.
+The first edge case to consider is linked lists of different lengths:

 ```
 list1 = 6 -> 2 -> None